 To graduate with Honors, students must meet the criteria for graduation and have a 3.75 cumulative GPA.
 Cumulative GPA includes all transfer credit from other colleges.
 All course work from other colleges will be included in the cumulative GPA regardless of applicability to current course work.
-The Transfer Admission section provides additional information about applicability of course work.
+Transfer Admission provides additional information about applicability of coursework.